 Food may be brought from home.
 Students have a scheduled time for a mid-morning snack.
 Sandwiches and beverages that require refrigeration should not be brought unless stored in a good thermos or other well-insulated container as they can represent health hazards.
-Information about commercially prepared lunches is available in the registration packet.

-For K-8 students, soda or energy drinks are not permitted for school consumption.
+For K-8 students, food that needs to be microwaved, soda or energy drinks are not permitted for school consumption.
 Sharing is also not permitted as many parents monitor their child's food consumption.
+Food provided for class/gatherings must be prepackaged.
+Information about commercially prepared lunches is available in the Parent Portal on our website.